Hweinstock/tennis-data-scraper/README.md

 ## Example Data

 There is a large amount of example output files to check results against in the `output/old_output/` directory.

+## Sources

+For inspiration and pieces of selenium code: https://towardsdatascience.com/the-king-of-serving-tennis-web-scraping-with-selenium-ae92ade2f017